-How Does DHT Cause Hair Loss and Prostate Problems?
+How DHT Causes Hair Loss and Prostate Problems

 Beta-Sitosterol and Pumpkin Seed Oil

 The phytosterol beta-sitosterol has been shown to block the conversion of testosterone to dihydrotestosterone in our bodies.
 It does this by inhibiting the enzyme 5-alpha-reductase that is responsible for converting testosterone to DHT.

 Unrefined pumpkin seed oil has good levels of beta-sitosterol and has been studied in particular for its beneficial effect on prostate problems.

 In this Hungarian study of patients with stage I and stage II benign prostatic hyperplasia, subjects were treated with a daily dose of pumpkin seed oil and more than 80% experienced improvement in BPH symptoms with no reported side effects.